-The FLC community is a vast network that is broken down by Consortium Members and Consortium Participants, and includes academic institutions as well as industry.
-All of the FLC community has aggregated access to high–quality T2 tools, services, and connections for facilitating the commercialization process that no other organization offers.
+The FLC community is a vast network of Consortium Members, Consortium Participants, academic institutions as well as industry.
+The FLC community has access to high–quality T2 tools, services, and connections for facilitating the commercialization process.
 From our industry partners to our member laboratories and participants, being part of the FLC community can open doors to federal resources and business opportunities that otherwise are not readily available.

 To help you better understand what constitutes a Consortium Member and a Consortium Participant, the following definitions have been provided.